-An important part of the Museum not seen by the public are the workshops in the basement of the building.
-Provided with machinery of the latest pattern, workmen make the various types of cases used, build and repair the Museum's furniture and make required installations for the exhibition halls.
+A completely equipped series of workshops in the Museum's basement provide the various types of cases used, build and repair the Museum's furniture, and make installations for the exhibition halls.
+A print shop prints museum publications, business forms, and labels.